Peru Family Journey: Machu Picchu to the Amazon

 TRANSPORT: Settle in and scan the scenery from the convenience of a private vehicle.

-Day 3 : Sacred Valley Of The Inca
+Day 3: Sacred Valley of the Inca

 Location: Sacred Valley

-Accommodation: Hotel
+Accommodation: Hotel Mabey Urubamba

-Accommodation Name: San Agustin Urubamba
+Accommodation Name: Hotel Mabey Urubamba

 Meals Included: Breakfast, Lunch